 Attach ECR Policy Role

 You can attach an ECR policy to your cluster giving the cluster permissions to pull images from your registries.
-ROSA worker machine instances comes with pre-defined IAM roles, named differently depending on whether its a STS cluster or a non-STS cluster.
+ROSA worker machine instances comes with pre-defined IAM roles (ManagedOpenShift-Worker-Role) which we can add the ECR policy to.

 resulting output